maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/54-tulare-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 ---
-title: "Ways to vote section title"
+title: "How do I vote at the polling place in person in Tulare County?"
 published: true
 weight: 6
 section: "ways-to-vote"